-The superintendent will develop procedures to provide age-appropriate information and education to district staff, students, parents and volunteers regarding this policy and the recognition and prevention of sexual harassment.
-At a minimum sexual harassment recognition and prevention and the elements of this policy will be included in staff, student and regular volunteer orientation.
-This policy and the procedure, which includes the complaint process, will be posted in each district building in a place available to staff, students, parents, volunteers and visitors.
-Information about the policy and procedure will be clearly stated and conspicuously posted throughout each school building, provided to each employee and reproduced in each student, staff, volunteer and parent handbook.
-Such notices will identify the District's Title IX coordinator and provide contact information, including the coordinator's email address.
+The superintendent will develop procedures to provide information and education to district staff, parents and volunteers regarding this policy and the recognition and prevention of sexual harassment.
+At a minimum, sexual harassment recognition and prevention and the elements of this policy will be included in staff and regular volunteer orientation.
+This policy will be posted in each district building in a place available to staff, students, parents, volunteers and visitors.
+Information about the policy and procedure will be easily understood and conspicuously posted throughout each school building, provided to each employee, and will be reproduced in each staff, volunteer and parent handbook.
+Such notices will identify the District's Title IX Coordinator and provide contact information, including the coordinator's contact information.

-Cross References: 3207 - Prohibition of Harassment, Intimidation and Bullying

-3210 -Nondiscrimination3211 - Transgender Students3240 - Student Conduct

-3421 - Child Abuse, Neglect and Exploitation Prevention

-5010 - Nondiscrimination and Affirmative Action

-5011 - Sexual Harassment of District Employees Prohibited
+Cross References

+Policy 3205 Sexual Harassment of Students Prohibited 3207 Prohibition of Harassment, Intimidation and Bullying 3210 Nondiscrimination 3211 Transgender Students 3240 Student Conduct 3421 Child Abuse, Neglect and Exploitation Prevention 5010 Nondiscrimination and Affirmative Action discrimination - Scope-Sexual harassment policies

-Legal References: RCW 28A.640.020 Regulations, guidelines to eliminate discrimination -
+Legal References: RCW 28A.640.020 Regulations, guidelines to eliminate